TobiaszWojnar/job_analysis/README.md

 ### Project Vision
 1. **Link Collection**: Post lists of job offer links to the system.
 2. **Cleaner Module**: Removes duplicates and unnecessary URL parameters.
-3. **Queue System**: Cleaned links are published to a queue for asynchronous processing.
+3. **Queue System**: Cleaned links are published to a queue for asynchronous processing. *TBD if needed*
 4. **Scraper Module**: Consumes links from the queue, scrapes job pages, and extracts fields like years of experience, salary, tech stack, benefits, and location.
+5. **Data Normalization**: Normalizes extracted data, like years of experience, salary, tech stack, benefits, and location.
-5. **Database Storage**: Extracted data is saved to a database for further analysis.
+6. **Database Storage**: Extracted data is saved to a database for further analysis.
-6. **Reporting Module**: Generates reports such as average salary per technology stack, word clouds for job types, and various graphs.
+7. **Reporting Module**: Generates reports such as average salary per technology stack, word clouds for job types, and various graphs.

 ### Architecture Diagram
 ```mermaid